Articles

 Potential Direction: Bullish

-Supporting reasons: Identified as a multi-swing-low support that aligns close to a 61.8% Fibonacci retracement, indicating a potential level where buying interests could pick up to stage a rebound.
+Supporting reasons: Identified as an overlap support that aligns closely with the 61.8% Fibonacci retracement, indicating a potential area where buying interest could pick up.

 Supporting reasons: Identified as an overlap resistance, indicating a potential area that could halt any further upward movement.